aliyun/terraform-provider-alicloud/website/docs/r/ess_eci_scaling_configuration.html.markdown

 * `ephemeral_storage` - (Optional) The size of ephemeral storage.
 * `load_balancer_weight` - (Optional) The weight of an ECI instance attached to the Server Group.
 * `instance_types` - (Optional, Available since v1.223.0) The specified ECS instance types.
 You can specify up to five ECS instance types.
+* `cost_optimization` - (Optional, Available since v1.232.0) Indicates whether the Cost Optimization feature is enabled.
+Valid values: true,false.
+* `instance_family_level` - (Optional, Available since v1.232.0) The level of the instance family, which is used to filter instance types that meet the specified criteria.
+This parameter takes effect only if you set CostOptimization to true.
+Valid values: EntryLevel, EnterpriseLevel, CreditEntryLevel.

 ### `volumes`

 The volume supports the following:

 * `name` - (Optional) The name of the volume.
+* `host_path_volume_type` - (Optional, Available since v1.232.0) The type of the host path.
+Examples: File, Directory, and Socket.
+* `host_path_volume_path` - (Optional, Available since v1.232.0) The absolute path on the host.
+* `config_file_volume_default_mode` - (Optional, Available since v1.232.0) The default permissions on the ConfigFileVolume.
+* `empty_dir_volume_medium` - (Optional, Available since v1.232.0) The storage medium of the EmptyDirVolume.
+If you leave this parameter empty, the file system of the node is used as the storage medium.
+If you set this parameter to memory, the memory is used as the storage medium.
+* `empty_dir_volume_size_limit` - (Optional, Available since v1.232.0) The storage size of the EmptyDirVolume.
+Unit: GiB or MiB.
 * `type` - (Optional) The type of the volume.
 * `config_file_volume_config_file_to_paths` - (Optional) ConfigFileVolumeConfigFileToPaths.
   See [`config_file_volume_config_file_to_paths`](#volumes-config_file_volume_config_file_to_paths) below for details.